Damir Leopold Sertić

 Degree in music pedagogy in 1998 from the Munich Advanced Scool for Music and Theatre

 Upon completion of the Conservatory 2000 continued studies in Salzburg.
-There based now as freelance artist
+There based now as freelance artist and self-employed piano teacher.

 Best Croatian participant at the "Zagreb 2004" International Piano Competition